robin-debry/InventoryManagement/Window/notes.md

 ### FrontEnd

 You are developing a basic inventory management system for a store and they need a simple system to keep track of :

-- Each prooduct is represent by a record containing information such ash as
+Each product is represent by a record containing information such as:

 - Product Id
 - Name
 - Quantity